 Local Transforms are pieces of code that run on the same machine on which the client application is installed.
-Details on writing your own local Transforms can be found on Paterva’s developer portal.
-This section will only explain how local Transforms can be added to the Maltego Client.
+Details on writing your own Transforms can be found in our Development section here.
+This article will only explain how local Transforms can be added to the Maltego Client.

 Clicking the Local Transform button will open the Local Transform Wizard.
 From here you will be greeted with the first screen of the wizard, this screen describes the Meta information as well as the Input Entity type and Transform set.